Innovation Funding Incentives: Czechia

 The R&D tax allowance is a cornerstone of Czechia’s innovation policy, providing a significant incentive for companies to invest in research and development.

-Mechanism: Companies can deduct their eligible R&D costs twice from their corporate income tax base.
-This means that for every koruna spent on R&D, two korunas can be deducted.
-Additionally, an extra 10% allowance may be applied if current year R&D costs exceed those of the prior period, incentivising increased investment.
+Mechanism: Companies can deduct their eligible R&D costs twice from their corporate income tax base (100% as a standard business expense, plus a 100% special allowance).
+Additionally, an extra 10% allowance may be applied from the difference by which current year R&D costs exceed those of the prior period, incentivising increased investment.
+Any unutilised R&D allowance may be carried forward for three subsequent years.

 Eligibility: To qualify, R&D activities must demonstrate an appreciable element of novelty or aim to clarify research or technical uncertainty.
 Eligible costs include personnel working on R&D projects, depreciation of fixed assets used for R&D, and other operating costs such as materials and energy consumption directly related to R&D activities.
 Businesses must prepare and submit written project documentation before claiming the deduction.